famesjranko/hiveKeepers-containerised-data-visualisation-system/README.md

 ---

 **Watchdog Services:**

 Container1:
-Monitoring software: Monit
+Software: Monit
-Monitored services: NGINX, Fail2ban
+Monitoring: NGINX, Fail2ban
 Web-monitor portal: Yes

 Monit is set up to monitor NGINX and Fail2ban services every 2mins and reports the status of each and handles service restart duties if they are found to be inactive.
 Nginx is monitored via PID file and /healthcheck on port 80 Nginx that returns http code 200 on success; Fail2ban is monitored via PID file and socket.